steventhorne/sheepdog/README.md

 - `enter` - focus on the selected process
 - `ctrl+c` – quit the application

+## Logging

+Sheepdog buffers process output to avoid blocking commands when the UI is busy.
+Up to 1024 log lines are kept in memory; if the buffer fills, additional lines are dropped until space becomes available.
+This keeps processes responsive at the cost of potentially missing some log output.

 ## License

 Distributed under the terms of the GNU General Public License v3.
 See the `LICENSE` file for the full license text.